caoqi95/CV_Learning/README.md

 ### 「3D Vision」 Course projects

-+ 01 - De-noising: Using ROF(Rudin-Osher-Fatemi) algorithm and Chambolle's method to slove the de-noising task.
++ 01 - De-noising: Using ROF(Rudin-Osher-Fatemi) algorithm and Chambolle's method to solve the de-noising task.

 ### Others
 including some projects from other courses or internet.